 Once fully in place, the CPP enhancement will increase the annual maximum CPP retirement benefit by about 50% over the current maximum benefit of $13,110.
 In today’s dollar terms, that’s an increase of close to $7,000, bringing the maximum benefit to nearly $20,000 per year.

-Also being changed is the increase in the maximum amount of income covered by the CPP.
+The increase in the maximum amount of income covered by the CPP has also changed.
 Once the program is fully phased in, the maximum will have risen to $82,700 from $54,900, so those with higher incomes can earn CPP benefits on a bigger portion of their incomes.

 Still, saving “enough” is a tough row to hoe.
 Canadians are living longer, many defined benefit employee pension plans are gone, returns are harder to get on investments and our debt load is at an all-time high.